 But there is still a technical side you need to think about.
 How to design an evaluation form and distribute it?
 The easiest way would be to get software where you can do all this.

-In this article, we will compare different form builders by the most important parameters.
+In this article, we will compare tools for training evaluation by the most important parameters.
 What to choose if you have a tight budget?
 What would be the best for those looking for thorough analysis?
-What are your options if you prioritize time saving and like everything automated?
+What are your options if you prioritize time-saving and like everything automated?
 We will try to find out today.

 And if any particular tool caught your attention, check out our detailed reviews for each of them: